blade-lang/blade/README.md

 ## How to contribute

+Along with Blade's goal to be simplicity, flexibility and expressiveness is a strong desire to make the community around it as friendly and welcoming as possible.
+Therefore, all forms of contributions from pull requests, suggestions, typo fixes in documentation, feature request, bug reports and any contribution at all is greatly welcomed and appreciated.

+> WE NEED HELP!
+From review of this documentation, to suggestions on the core features of Blade, testing of Blade features, writing more comprehensive tests, bug detection, code fixes and more.
+PLEASE CONTRIBUTE!

+### Contributing code, fixes and features

 The standard.
 The general workflow is as follows.

 1. Find/file an issue on the Issues tab.
-2. Fork the repo.
+2. Fork the repo and make your changes.
 3. Push your changes to a branch in your forked repo.
-For coding guidelines, see below.
+For coding guidelines, see the project [README](https://github.com/blade-lang/blade/blob/main/README.md) file.
 4. Submit a pull request to Blade from your forked repo.

-You can also contribute by finding bugs but not fixing them.
-To simply submit a bug from your own repo, simply modify the `BUGS.md` file in a new branch a submit a PR.
-Kindly ensure what is being reported as a bug is not already captured in `TODO.md`

-> NOTE: Bugs submitted via the `BUGS.md` file take priority.

-You can also just mail your issues to [me](mailto:eqliqandfriends@gmail.com) directly.
+You can also just mail your issues to [Ore Richard Muyiwa](mailto:eqliqandfriends@gmail.com) directly.

 ## Coding Standard